Hamptons Baseball Camp believes in four guiding principles:

 Safety, Player Development, Cooperation and Competition.

-Safety is our first priority and is ingrained on our operational protocol as it relates to factors like proper preparation, hydration, fitness, arm health, sliding, outfield communication, diet, bunting, injury prevention, skill techniques and a player's overall approach to decision making and playing.
+Safety is our first priority and is ingrained on our operational protocol as it relates to factors like proper preparation, hydration, fitness, arm health, sliding, outfield communication, diet, bunting, skill techniques and a player's overall approach to decision making and playing.

 All ball players possess the ability to be contributors to their teams.
 HBC works with our campers to help them understand how they can maximize the obvious talents they possess and gain competence in areas where needed.
 Beyond physical abilities, we stress the importance of building comfort on the baseball field, thus maximizing enjoyment, ability, potential and performance.